 Where to Get Care

-Choosing where to go when you are sick or injured will impact the kind of care you receive and the cost of services provided.
-You may choose to visit your primary care provider, an urgent care center, or an emergency department depending on what type of injury or symptoms you have and how serious they are.
-The table below can help you decide where to seek help.
+Choosing where to go when sick or injured will impact the kind of care received and the cost of services provided.
+Individuals may choose to visit their primary care provider, an urgent care center, or an emergency department depending on what type of injury or symptoms are present and how serious they are.
+The table below can help when deciding where to seek help.

 If you are experiencing a life-threatening emergency, dial 9-1-1 for immediate assistance.